Sam9682/ai-swautomorph/docs/ARCHITECTURE_GUIDE.md

 ## Conclusion

 The AI-SwAutoMorph architecture provides a robust, scalable, and automated platform for application management.
-By standardizing the deployment process through `deploy.ini` configuration and universal `deploy.sh` scripts, combined with Docker Compose containerization and GenAI integration, the platform enables rapid application development and evolution while maintaining security and isolation.
+By standardizing the deployment process through `deploy.ini` configuration and universal `deployApp.sh` scripts, combined with Docker Compose containerization and GenAI integration, the platform enables rapid application development and evolution while maintaining security and isolation.

 The modular design ensures maintainability and extensibility, while the automation features reduce manual intervention and improve reliability.
 This architecture serves as a foundation for building and managing modern containerized applications with AI-assisted evolution capabilities.